What we do

 Regional councillors are elected every three years.
 They make key decisions about policy and budget, and are your community voice.

 Councillors appoint a Chief Executive to lead the organisation.
 Malcolm Nicolson is the Northland Regional Council Chief Executive.
-Council services are led by a management team that operates the following business units:
+Council services are led by an Executive Leadership Team that operates the following business units:

 - Chief Executive Officer - Malcolm Nicolson